 Laura Wooley leads Urban Arborists' planting of more than one thousand trees in the Bronx under a grant from NYSERDA and in association with Trees New York.

 Urban Arborists advises The High Line on tree care and pruning.

 Urban Arborists trains the aerial hedges and pollarded London planes at the Metropolitan Museum of Art.

 Urban Arborists begins preparing the succession plan for the trees at Madison Square Park.

 This past winter, Bill lectured on trees and soils at Frelinghuysen Arboretum, at Chicago's iLandscape Conference, and at the Minnesota Shade Tree Short Course.

 Bill Logan to lead a tree walk at Woodlawn Cemetery on 18 June 2016 at 2:00 PM.

 August 11, 2012 — Bill Logan named by the International Society of Arboriculture a True Professional of Arboriculture, at 2012 international conference in Portland, Oregon.

-Winter and Spring 2012 — Urban Arborists assesses, diagnoses and cares for two Great Trees in New York City Parks, a huge Manchurian elm in Kissena Park, Queens, and the Hangman's Elm in Washington Squre Park.
+Winter 2016 — Urban Arborists assesses, diagnoses and cares for two Great Trees in New York City Parks, a huge Manchurian elm in Kissena Park, Queens, and the Hangman's Elm in Washington Square Park.